 Retailers, hotels, restaurants, amusement parks, and even private homeowners can be sued if someone is injured on their properties because they were negligent.

 But what happens if you are seriously injured at a public park, or if your child is injured at a public playground?
-What if you trip on cracked pavement on a public sidewalk, or you trip over curled-up carpeting at City Hall or the public library?
+What if you trip on the cracked pavement on a public sidewalk, or you trip over curled-up carpeting at City Hall or the public library?
 Can a slip and fall attorney in Atlanta help?

 IF YOU’RE INJURED BY NEGLIGENCE ON PUBLIC PROPERTY, WHO’S LIABLE?

-If someone is injured in Georgia because there was a hazardous condition on state, county, or municipal government property, the governmental body or agency responsible for the property may also be liable for that person’s personal injury or injuries.
+If someone is injured in Georgia because there was a hazardous condition on the state, county, or municipal government property, the governmental body or agency responsible for the property may also be liable for that person’s personal injury or injuries.